ACT — Trinsic

 This observer has been with you your whole life, through every difficult thing.
 It has never been permanently harmed by a feeling.
 It is steady, even now.

-If there's a thought present, try this: instead of thinking it, see if you can watch it, the way you might watch a cloud move across the sky, or a leaf drift past on water.
+If there's a thought present, see if you can watch it — the way you might watch a cloud move across the sky, or a leaf drift past on water.

 It doesn't need to go anywhere.
 It doesn't need to be proven or disproven.
 It's just a thought passing through.